PG-Momik/News-Scraping-And-Archiving/README.md

 # WebScraping
 4th Semester Project (i)
 # Introduction
-This repo contains the required files for a web application that that revolves around Web Scraping.
+This repo contains the required files for a web application.
 <br>
 -index.php + assets makes up for the web applpication.
+-mydbxx.sql is the export file for mysql database.
+Make sure to populate respective data.
 <br>
 -scrape.js consists the code necessary to scrape Nepalkhabar.com and NepalNews.com. (edit code to change scrape interval).
 Scrape.js uses asynchronous javascript and puppeteer.